18F/handbook/pages/travel-and-leave/leave.md

   - parental
   - parent
   - parental leave
+  - timesheets
 redirect_from:
   - /leave/
 ---

-This page provides instructions for entering leave requests (also known as absence requests) in [HR Links](https://corporateapps.gsa.gov/hr-links/) and information on the various types of leave.
-The
-[leave overview chart](https://docs.google.com/spreadsheets/d/1-dm0tptMsZ2FKhuta52RFEiN4Sfkd9coYN0_tjQCe9Y/edit#gid=0)
-also provides a high level, visual comparison.
+This page provides instructions for submitting timesheets and entering leave requests (also known as absence requests).
+It also provides information on the various types of leave.
+You can look at the [leave overview chart](https://docs.google.com/spreadsheets/d/1-dm0tptMsZ2FKhuta52RFEiN4Sfkd9coYN0_tjQCe9Y/edit#gid=0) for a high level, visual comparison.

 You can see your Annual, Award, and Sick Leave balances in HR Links and on your paystub in [Employee